CP violating dark photon kinetic mixing and type-III seesaw model

-In Ref.~\cite{Fuyuto:2019vfe} two interesting CP violating effects due to CP violating kinetic mixing had been identified, the EDMs of SM fermions and a collider signature in di-jet angular distribution asymmetry.
+In Ref.~\cite{Fuyuto:2019vfe} two interesting CP violating effects due to CP violating kinetic mixing were identified, the EDMs of SM fermions and a collider signature in di-jet angular distribution asymmetry.
 The latter has large background and is difficult to observe.
-In our model there are some constraints on the seesaw mass scale, so there might be even more stringent constraints on the allowed values of the kinetic mixing parameters.
-We find that the jet analysis is again difficult to probe, but find that the effect on the electron EDM can be dramatic and provide a good test for the model~\cite{he-neutron,Engel:2013lsa,michael-edm}.
+We find the jet analysis is again difficult to probe in our model, but the effects on electron EDM can be dramatic and provide a good test for the model~\cite{he-neutron,Engel:2013lsa,michael-edm}.

 The EDM $d_F$ for a SM fermion $F$ may be induced by three different contributions shown in Fig.~\ref{fig2}.
-The contribution from Fig. 2(a) has been studied in Ref.~\cite{Fuyuto:2019vfe} which is actually a two loop one, at the one loop level $\tilde \beta_X$ is generated, and then another loop by exchanging $X$ and $Z$ and also Higgs to generate fermion EDMs.
-While Fig. 2(b) first generates a $X$ EDM (replacing external $A$ by $X$).
-As can be seen from Eq.~(\ref{mixing-matrix}) there is no mixing between $A$ and $X$, so no ordinary EDM for a SM fermion can be generated.
+The contribution from Fig. 2(a) arises in all model constructions, since it contains the contribution from the dimension five operator (\ref{eq:nonren}).
+It has been studied in Ref.~\cite{Fuyuto:2019vfe}.
+In the present context, it is actually a two-loop contribution, since $\tilde\beta_X$ is generated at the one-loop level.
+Fig.~2(b) first generates an $X$ EDM (replacing external $A$ by $X$).
+As seen from Eq.~(\ref{mixing-matrix}) there is no mixing for $X$ to have final mass eigen-state of the photon $A$ for $q^2=0$, so no ordinary EDM for $F$ can be generated.
 But a weak EDM $d^W_F$ for a fermion through $X$ mixing with $Z$ will be produced.
 This however only provides a very weak constraint~\cite{Zyla:2020zbs}.
 The third contribution is the Barr-Zee diagram~\cite{barr-zee} shown by Fig. 2 (c).
-In the diagram, the loop with two photons attached can be obtained by replacing $X$ with $W^0$ in Fig.~\ref{fig1}.
-One finds that contributions from Fig.~\ref{typeIIIseesaw1} and Fig.~\ref{typeIIIseesaw3} are cancelled by those from Fig.~\ref{typeIIIseesaw2} and Fig.~\ref{typeIIIseesaw4}.
-Therefore the dominant contribution for SM fermion EDM is from Fig. 2(a).
-We obtain $d_F$ as the following
+In the diagram, the loop with two photons attached is obtained by replacing $X$ with $W^0$ in Fig.~\ref{fig1}.
+One finds contributions from Fig.~1(a) and Fig.~1(c) are cancelled by those from Fig.~1(b) and Fig.~1(d) due to antisymmetric $\Sigma$-f-f coupling in fermion space.
+This is a generic property of this type of model for higher representations which produce a antisymmetric $\Sigma$-f-f coupling.
+Had one chosen a different representation, such as $n=2$ for $f$, the contribution from Fig.~2(c) would not vanish.
+Its effect will dominate fermion EDM as shown in Ref.\cite{barr-zee} making the test of CPV kinetic mixing signature difficult.
+This makes our model with $f$ being a triplet unique from experimentally testing of CP violation in kinetic mixing.